Call of Duty: Black Ops Cold War: Campaign

 The team learns that Volkov helped Perseus smuggle a nuclear device through East Berlin; they also find encrypted coordinates to an unpopulated region within Ukraine.
-Bell and Woods are sent to these coordinates, where they infiltrate a secret Spetsnaz training facility and discover that Perseus has infiltrated "Operation Greenlight": a top-secret American program that planted neutron bombs in every major European city to deny their use to the Soviets in the event of an invasion.
+Bell and Woods are sent to these coordinates, where they infiltrate a secret Spetsnaz facility and discover that Perseus has infiltrated "Operation Greenlight": a top-secret American program that planted neutron bombs in every major European city to deny their use to the Soviets in the event of an invasion.
 Intel retrieved from the Spetsnaz facility indicates that Perseus is excavating General Nikita Dragovich's destroyed base in the Ural Mountains, which was used for the development of the "Nova 6" bio-weapon.
 (Note: As depicted in Call of Duty: Black Ops (2010)) Mason and Woods are deployed there to retrieve Dragovich's list of American sleeper agents, but find that Perseus has wiped the data from the base's mainframe; this forces Adler and Bell to infiltrate the Lubyanka Building to retrieve the list.
 The duo learns that a Greenlight scientist is one of the sleeper agents and has fled to Cuba, where the team follows.
 The team discovers that Perseus has managed to steal the detonation codes for every Greenlight bomb, meaning he can devastate Europe and lay the blame on the United States.
 They come under fire and Lazar and Park are injured, leaving Bell only enough time to save one of them.

 After rescuing Bell, Adler continues to press them by provoking their memories of Vietnam once more.
-At this point, Bell's true identity is revealed as an agent of Perseus, having been shot by Arash in Turkey out of jealousy.
-Adler found Bell and brainwashed them using Project MKUltra into believing they were his comrade.
+At this point, Bell's true identity is revealed as an agent of Perseus, having been shot by Arash in Turkey.
+Adler found Bell and brainwashed them using Project MKUltra into believing they were his ally.
 With Bell's memory returned, Adler interrogates them on the location of Perseus' headquarters.
 Bell can either choose to remain loyal to Perseus and lie to Adler, or choose to betray Perseus and reveal his location.
-Should Bell choose the former option, they will tell Adler to go to the Duga radar array, where he and his team will be too far away to stop Perseus from activating the nukes.
+Should Bell choose the former option, they will tell Adler to go to the Duga radar array, where he and his team will be too far away to stop Perseus from activating the nukes and, if they have previously sent a warning to the Soviets, Bell will eliminate their former allies.
 Otherwise, Bell betrays Perseus and joins the CIA in their assault on Perseus' headquarters in the Solovetsky Islands, where they destroy the transmitters needed to send the detonation signal.
-Later, Adler takes Bell out for a private conversation, assuring them that their choice to turn against Perseus was of their own free will and that they are a hero, before eliminating them as they are a loose end for the CIA.
+Later, Adler takes Bell out for a conversation, assuring them that their choice to turn against Perseus was of their own free will and that they are a hero, before eliminating them as they are a loose end.